ToolJet/ToolJet/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct is in effect in all community spaces and applies when someone is officially representing the community in public.
+Representation includes activities like using an official email, posting from an official social media account, or acting as a designated representative at online or offline events.

 ## Enforcement